 Prevention research influences NHS Diabetes Prevention Programme

 The NHS Diabetes Prevention Programme was launched in 2016, and will eventually cover 26 million people.
-The programme, comprising diet, activity and weight management interventions, will gradually roll out to the whole country by 2020 with an expected 100,000 referrals.
-Two researchers funded through the MRC-led National Prevention Research Initiative have been influential in contributing to this important initiative, demonstrating a compelling example of prevention research being translated into healthcare to improve human lives.
+As of November 2018, over 78,000 people have already taken up the programme.
+Two researchers funded through the MRC-led National Prevention Research Initiative have been influential in contributing to this important programme, demonstrating a compelling example of prevention research being translated into healthcare to improve human lives.

 Daily pill to prevent HIV infection: the PROUD Study